empyreanx/obj-viewer/README.md

 **Current Limitations:**
 * Assumptions are made about the bounds of the model.
-* Only one material library can be specified.
 * Points are ignored.
 * Many material properties are ignored.